 Types of Citations

-- In-Text citations are used when you refer to the work of others within the written part or text of your paper.
+- Use in-text citations when you refer to the work of others within the written part or text of your paper.
 These lead to the full citation included at the end of your paper in the Works Cited section.